galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Quality control before filtering

-`total_counts` measures how much signal a cell carries and `n_genes_by_counts` how many different genes it detects.
+Several variables need to be checked to assess the quality of the data and to determine reasonable values for filtering. `total_counts` measures how much signal a cell carries and `n_genes_by_counts` how many different genes it detects.
 The `pct_counts_in_top_N_genes` metrics report the share of a cell's counts held by its most abundant genes.
 On top of these, Xenium gives us `cell_area`, which is measured from the image and is independent of the transcripts.

 > <hands-on-title>Compute QC metrics</hands-on-title>
 >